Neo-vortex/TermbinSharp/README.md

 * SQLITE : Everything is saved and read via SQLITE.

+*** If you want the absolute best performance you can set `useInMemoryDatabase` env variable to force the server to use in memory database, it won't be persistent but significantly faster***

 ## Using the TermbinSharp Server
 TermbinSharp provides a straightforward API for uploading and retrieving text snippets.
 You can interact with the server using HTTP requests.
 Here's a guide on how to use the TermbinSharp server: